Florida Roads - US 17

 Yes, that's FL 17 turning left from US 17 SB.
 Enough said.

-All remaining photos are northbound, and courtesy Lou Corsaro, and in the Jacksonville area.
+All remaining photos are northbound and in the Jacksonville area.
+The next eight (through the US 1/17/90 sign) are courtesy Lou Corsaro.

 Note that the right two lanes are through, while the left lane stops to allow turning traffic.
 Not knowing the area, I don't know if/when the lights above the right lanes turn red (perhaps this is a cross street).